A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Readme.md

 ## Reconnaissance and Weaponization
 - The attacker (Ubuntu VM) gathers a victim’s email from LinkedIn.
-- Creates a malicious payload (`payload.exe`) using MSFVenom.
+- Creates a malicious payload (`payload.exe`) using DSViper to bypass Windows Defender.
 - Hosts the payload on port **8000** using Python HTTP server.

 ## Delivery Phase
-- Sends a phishing email with a disguised **shortened URL** linking to the payload.
+- Sends a spoofed phishing email with a disguised **shortened URL** linking to the payload using Emkei's Fake Mailer.
 - Subject: "*Critical Update: Immediate Action Required.*"

 ## Exploitation Phase